exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

     - parameters
       - `--public-api-address` is for Exonum [public http api endpoints](#public-endpoints)
       - `--private-api-address` is for Exonum [private http api endpoints](#private-endpoints)
-      - `--node-config` path to the node's config
+      - `--node-config` path to the node config
       - `--db-path` path to the database

   - automatically via the [supervisord](http://supervisord.org/) utility.